matthewc7/musickit/README.md

 musickit
 ========

-Create a Kit for artists to search for their albums on iTunes
+Create a web app for artists to search for their albums on iTunes.
+Using CodeIgniter PHP Framework and Sass for CSS.
+Provide tweeter integration for making tweets automatically.